Boren90/utveckla-ett-eget-api-grupp-4/README.md

 - Java 21
 - PostgreSQL database

-## Running the application in dev mode
+## Running the application

-You can run your application in dev mode that enables live coding using:

-./mvnw quarkus:dev
+1. Clone the repo
+2. After the project is started in your IDE of choice you need to start Docker desktop.
+3. After Docker is started open the terminal in the IDE and type ./mvnw quarkus:dev

 ## How to use the API
 1. **Create a User:** Send a POST request to /api/user with a username and password.
 The response will contain your unique apiKey.